Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It provides a template for elements that need to be included in the technical documentation.
 - [ ] It guides the Development Team in creating a forecast at the Sprint Planning.
-- [x] It controls whether the developers have performed their tasks.
+- [x] It controls whether the Developers have performed their tasks.
 - [x] It creates transparency over the work inspected at the Sprint Review.
 - [ ] It defines what it takes for an Increment to be ready for release.
 - [ ] It tracks the percentage complete of a Product Backlog item.